-- B1 Critically evaluate arguments, assumptions, abstract concepts and data from the biological, behavioural, social and environmental sciences relevant to individual, family or population health - B2 Evaluate critically current research and advanced scholarship underpinning the study of community health - B3 Demonstrate the ability to assess and analyse human situations, taking into account the views of stakeholders, theoretical concepts, research evidence, legislation and organisational policies and procedures.
+- B1 Evaluate arguments, assumptions, abstract concepts and data from the biological, behavioural, social and environmental sciences relevant to individual, family or population health - B2 Evaluate and utilise current research and evidence underpinning the study of community health - B3 Demonstrate the ability to assess and analyse human situations, taking into account the views of stakeholders, theoretical concepts, research evidence, legislation and organisational policies and procedures.

-C Subject skills:
+C Subject skills

-- C1 Apply methods and techniques that they have learned to review, consolidate, extend and apply their knowledge and understanding; - C2 Demonstrate self-direction and originality in tackling and solving problems

-C3 Demonstrate effective written communication skills.

-D Practical, professional and employability skills

-- D1 Demonstrate the independent learning ability required for continuing professional development; - D2 Demonstrate competency in word processing and the presentation of data - D3 Demonstrate competence in the use of libraries, databases and the internet to identify and subsequently use scholarly reviews and primary sources such as refereed research and original material relevant to the subject
+- C1 Apply methods and techniques that they have learned to review, consolidate, extend and apply their knowledge and understanding; - C2 Demonstrate self-direction in tackling and solving problems - C3 Demonstrate effective written communication skills. - D Practical, professional and employability skills - By the end of the programme students will be able to - D1 Demonstrate the independent learning ability required for continuing professional development; - D2 Demonstrate competency in word processing and the presentation of data - D3 Demonstrate competence in the use of libraries, databases and the internet to identify and subsequently use scholarly reviews and primary sources such as refereed research and original material relevant to the subject